lucidworks/streams/projects/sockitter/README.md

 This demo will start a preemptible instance running Fusion 4.x, *which will live at most for 24 hours*.
 The run cost for this instance is about $1 per 24 hours, but your mileage may vary.
 Do keep in mind you may need to restart your instance from time to time.

+#### Making the Instance non-Preemtible
+To create an instance which is not preemtible, edit and remove [line 41] from the `start-sockitter.sh` file, once you have checked out the repository in the next step.
+Keep in mind that the non-preemtible instance is US$0.38/hour, which works out to US$9.12/day!
+In comparison, the same preemtible instance is only US$0.07/hour.

 ### Download and Start the Demo
-The demo instance is started by running a script which is checked out from Github using the `git` command from the Google Cloud Shell.
+The demo instance is started by running a script which is checked out from Github using the `git` command, which is run from the Google Cloud Shell.
 To start a new shell, navigate to [https://console.cloud.google.com/](https://console.cloud.google.com/) and click on the `>_` button toward the top right of the screen.

 ![animation](https://github.com/lucidworks/streams/blob/master/assets/images/cloudshell.gif?raw=true)